updated April 5, 2021

 There’s been a lot of talk about the idea of a “vaccination passport.”
 In short, a vaccination passport would allow you to show you’d been vaccinated, and when.
 Countries could then require an up-to-date vaccination passport for travel.

 The idea of requiring vaccinations to travel is not uncommon.
 Even pre-pandemic, many destinations require travelers to receive vaccinations against things like malaria, yellow fever, smallpox or other diseases.
-With the Covid vaccine, a small card—or, potentially, an app on your phone—would provide a record of your vaccination and relevant health or testing data for officials.
-The details of how this would be done—or if it will be done, or who would require it—are still being discussed and worked out.
+With the Covid vaccine, the small vaccination card you get when you receive your vaccine—or, potentially in the future, an app on your phone—will provide a record of your vaccination and relevant health or testing data for officials.
+The details of how a virtual “vaccine passport” would be executed—or if it will be done, or who would require it—are still being discussed and worked out.

-If a vaccine does end up being required, I can travel as soon as I get it, right?
+If a vaccine does end up being required, can I travel as soon as I get it?

 Here’s an example timeline.
 Let’s say that the Covid vaccine becomes available for the general public for your city in May.
 You’re able to get an appointment for a vaccine on May 10th.
-Currently, both vaccines available require two doses, spaced either 21 or 28 days (approximately) apart.
+Currently, the Modern and Pfizer vaccines require two doses, spaced either 21 or 28 days (approximately) apart.
 You go in and get your first dose on May 10th, then schedule a follow up appointment for May 31st for your second dose.

 May 31st comes, and you head back in for dose #2.
 Now your vaccination is complete.
 So you’re good to go, right?
 Not so fast.
 It’ll take another week or two for your body to finish building up immunity against Covid.
-So—according to what we know so far—we can be fairly certain that you’d have some solid immunity against Covid by June 10th-15th or so.
+So—according to what we know so far—you’ll have some solid immunity against Covid by June 14th.

 Will I be able to bypass testing/quarantines for travel once I get the vaccine?